Westminster College (Pennsylvania): Campus

-WCN 24/7

-Titan Radio News and WCN operate WCN 24/7online at wcn247.com as a multimedia outlet for news, sports, information and entertainment content produced by Westminster students studying the Broadcast and Digital Communications major.
-Programming includes news stories covering the campus and community and Pennsylvania, podcasts, vodcasts, online documentaries and more.
+Academics

+Westminster College is accredited by the Middle States Commission on Higher Education.

+In the 2025 U.S. News & World Report college rankings, Westminster College was ranked 108th (tied) of 211 national liberal arts colleges.

+Westminster College has been named one of the nation’s Top 100 liberal arts colleges by Washington Monthly in its 2025 College Guide and Rankings.

+In 2009, The Washington Monthly ranked Westminster College "third in social mobility" among 253 liberal arts colleges.
+In 2010, Forbes ranked Westminster first in the nation as the "Best College for Women in Science, Technology, Engineering and Math."

 Student organizations

 Student Government Association

 The Student Government Association (SGA) exists primarily for governing and providing entertainment for the student body.

 Greek life

 The four social fraternities each have their own off campus house which junior and senior class brothers can live in.
 Each of the five sororities have their own respective hall in a sorority dorm building on campus that sisters can live in if they choose.

-The fraternities are: Alpha Sigma Phi, Phi Kappa Tau, Sigma Phi Epsilon, and Theta Chi.
+The fraternities are: Alpha Sigma Phi, Phi Kappa Tau, Sigma Nu, and Theta Chi.
 The sororities are: Alpha Gamma Delta, Kappa Delta, Phi Mu, Sigma Kappa, and Zeta Tau Alpha.